-Cushion plants are inspiration and source of data, as they are known for their capacity of regulating humidity and temperature within their ‘cushion’ form, serving as a microclimatic shelter for other species.
-The second module is inspired by the widespread presence of thorns and spiky structures in the vegetation of mountains—which are adaptive tools that not only defend the plants from herbivore predators, but also help reducing water loss.
+Cushion plants, which are known for regulating humidity and temperature within their ‘cushion’ form—creating a microclimatic shelter for other species—are the inspiration for one of the modules.
+The second piece is inspired by thorns and spiky structures of plants, which defend them from herbivory animals and also help reducing water loss during droughts.

-I worked in collaboration with architect Marlén López, co-founder of Laboratorio Biomimetico, a research and training space in Ladines.
+During the residency at LABoral, I worked in collaboration with architect Marlén López, co-founder of Laboratorio Biomimetico, a research and training space in Ladines.
 The Redes Natural Park—considered a Biosphere Reserve by UNESCO since 2001—was the place where we did field research into local species and their biological strategies to adapt to the harsh climate of mountains.
 An investigation into biomaterials was also incorporated to the project, whose physical components are made of bioplastic.
-I also received input from Prof. Tobias Seidl, full Professor of Bionics at the Westfälische Hochschule in Bocholt, Germany, with whom she developed the functional architecture of Plug-in Habitat.
+I also received input from Prof. Tobias Seidl, full Professor of Bionics at the Westfälische Hochschule in Bocholt, Germany, with whom I developed the functional architecture of Plug-in Habitat.

 Credits